 We welcome children aged 5 and over.
 Please note that children aged 8 and under must be accompanied by an adult at all times.
 All participants must sign a consent form and disclaimer.
 Under 16s must have this form signed by a parent/guardian.
 You can download our consent form to print out and fill in here.

-All participants using the skatepark must wear a safety helmet (we recommend the rounded skate-style helmets, rather than road bike helmets as they offer better protection).
+All participants using the skatepark must wear a safety helmet (the rounded skate-style helmets, rather than road bike helmets as they offer better protection).
 Skateboarders aged 16+ can sign a special disclaimer to skate without a helmet.

 If you are coming to a regular timetabled session, you don’t need to book, unless it says so on our timetable, or unless you are planning to bring a group.’